• Home

 Form 3 Stamp Duty on new shares 1% only if value greater than CHF 1'000'000

-Shareholder Register Make entries/issue certificates
+Shareholder Register Create Register & initial entries/issue certificates

 Entry in Commercial Register Official Publication of incorporation

-VAT Registration If Applicable
+VAT Registration Registration application to be made to VAT Authorities If Applicable

 Incorporation and Administration Costs for